DxSnow/CRM_with_Python/readme.txt

-A program that stores customer information including:
+A program using Tkinter and sqlite3 that stores customer information including:
 Name
 email
 address